-Navidea Biopharmaceuticals, Inc. (NAVB) CEO Jed Latkin on Q1 2020 Results - Earnings Call Transcript

 Now, remember, this will be preliminary.
 It's an interim analysis.
 It's a relatively small sample size.
 But if these trend in the directions that that we hope they do, this will be very important because it will tell us that we are on the right track, right.
 The data will support our hypotheses as well as the plan that we have already discussed with the FDA.
 Then the next step will be then to bundle all those together and then prepare for a discussion with the FDA and say, here are the data from this trial.
 Do you agree with everything that we have shown you?
 And that we can now step into the Phase 3.

 So I will leave it at that for now.
-Jed wants to chime.
+Jed wants to chime in.
 Maybe that's good.

 Jed Latkin